 Why a PhD in MIS?

-- PhD graduates placed in top research universities around the world
+Our PhD graduates are placed in top research universities around the world.

 Typical Course Sequence

 The MIS PhD program at UGA provides a phenomenal mix of rigor, diversity, and collegiality.
 The faculty are not only extremely productive but also extraordinary human beings.Dr.
 Carolina Salge, Wake Forest University (UGA PhD 2018)

 The faculty have created a PhD program that is a wonderful (and rare!) combination of rigorous and supportive.
 The faculty are very involved with PhD students and foster an environment of respect and collegiality, while they shape students into capable scholars.Dr.
 Jennifer Claggett, University of Virginia (UGA PhD 2014)